saramasarone/RMV-VAE/README.md

 # RMV-VAE

-This is the official repository of the paper: Representation Learning to Effectively Integrate and Interpret Omics Data
+# Representation Learning to Effectively Integrate and Interpret Omics Data

+To run this script on your data you'll need:

+- two omics datasets
+- optional - clinical data to predict outcomes